FeTS-AI/Challenge/Task_1/README.md

 3. The mean and stdev seconds to validate a batch
 4. The mean and stdev seconds to upload the model.

 For a given collaborator, these normal distributions are constant throughout the experiment.
 Again, each possible timing distribution is based on actual timing information from a subset of the hospitals in the FeTS intitiative.
-You can find these distributions in the experiment.py file (search for ## COLLABORATOR TIMING DISTIBUTIONS), as well as the random seed used to ensure reproducibility.
+You can find these distributions in the experiment.py file (search for ## COLLABORATOR TIMING DISTRIBUTIONS), as well as the random seed used to ensure reproducibility.

 You can find the code for the "time to convergence metric" in the experiment.py file by searching for ## CONVERGENCE METRIC COMPUTATION.